 Timings and Meeting Point

-The course meeting point on the first day is usually Les Marmottons cafe at the bottom of Les Grands Montets, above Grands Montets Sports.
+The course meeting point on the first day for morning groups (9am till 12) is usually Les Marmottons cafe at the bottom of Les Grands Montets, above Grands Montets Sports.
+Afternoon groups (1pm till 4pm) are normally asked to meet at the mid-station, Lognan, of Les Grands Montets.
 We will confirm the meeting point the week before the course as it will depend on the prevailing snow and weather conditions.

 Throughout the week we may choose to ski at the other resorts in the Chamonix valley; Le Tour, Flégère and Brévent.
 In the event of bad weather, we may also use Les Houches.